 - Eliminates market timing – The majority of investors who attempt to time the market fail.
 DCA takes the guesswork out of timing the market and instead invests regularly no matter what is happening with precious metals prices.

-- No emotions necessary – Emotional investing makes for bad investing.
-Prices fluctuate, and those who get caught up in market prices’ emotions can quickly lose their cool.
+- No emotions necessary – Emotional investing can lead to bad decisions.
+Prices fluctuate, and those who get caught up in emotional reactions to market prices can quickly lose their cool.
 A regular investment schedule offloads the emotional side of investing and makes investment decisions straightforward and logical.

 How DCA Works

 As previously mentioned, dollar-cost averaging involves investing in an asset at regular intervals over time.
 But what does this look like in practice?
 Let’s use an example to find out.
 In this example, you are investing in gold for your Precious Metals IRA.

 Please note that this is a hypothetical example, and all figures are for example purposes only.

 Imagine you want to use DCA to invest in gold.
 You have $10,000 to invest, and the price of gold today is $2,000 per ounce.
 You decide to use dollar-cost averaging to invest your capital evenly over the next 10 months.
 Let’s look at how your performance stacks up as the price of gold fluctuates.